The course directors are:

 |1-2 TBN Guest Lecturers per year||.|

-In addition, teaching assistance will be provided by students from UCI’s highly interdisciplinary Mathematical, Computational and Systems Biology graduate program.
+In addition, teaching assistants will be provided by students from UCI’s highly interdisciplinary Mathematical, Computational and Systems Biology graduate program.